 Luckily when it was converted into a hotel.

 The ownership spared absolutely no expense turning it into something very modern without washing away all of that great history.

 The combination is completely unique.

-You’ll have an opportunity to enjoy a classic old school castle with historic views, but also get to enjoy modern-day luxury spa and high-speed internet.
+You’ll have an opportunity to enjoy a classic old-school castle with historic views, but also get to enjoy a modern-day luxury spa and high-speed internet.